Renoria/robofuse/wiki/Home.md

 ## Available Documentation

 - [Running in Background Mode (macOS)](Background-Mode.md) - How to run Robofuse in watch mode in the background on macOS
+- [Docker Deployment](Docker-Deployment.md) - How to run Robofuse in a Docker container

 ## About Robofuse